 Because it comes in a carry case.

-No other electric tile saw comes in a carry case.
+No other hand held tile saw comes in a carry case.

 At least none of the professional tile saws come in a carry case.

 Personally, I never saw the need, my tile saw lives in a tool chest in the work truck and never had I wished I had a special case for it.

 Well, this QEB comes with one, if that’s something that excites you then that’s great it’ll be useful to you.

 I personally would throw the thing away as I would never use it.